By Marika Sboros

 Karen has heard me talk and had concluded that sugar addiction was an important factor driving her own dietary indiscretions.
 She adopted a sugar-free, low-carbohydrate diet with great success, even developing a novel intervention programme to treat sugar addiction in those struggling with obesity.

-In the course of the dinner, Tom leaned over and asked me: “If there was one additional person you would like to have at your summit, who would that be?”
+In the course of the dinner, Tom leaned over and asked: “If there was one additional person you would like to have at your summit, who would that be?”
 Without hesitation, I said: “That is easy.
 Gary Taubes (from Berkeley, California)”.

 Tom responded “You have your wish.
 I will fund his attendance at your meeting”.

-And so our list of most wanted speakers was complete with perhaps one exception: Nina Teicholz author of The Big Fat Surprise, the most important medical book sinceGood Calories Bad Calories, had expressed her extreme willingness to attend.
+And so, our list of most wanted speakers was complete with perhaps one exception.
+Nina Teicholz author of The Big Fat Surprise, the most important medical book sinceGood Calories Bad Calories, had expressed her extreme willingness to attend.

-As our list of astonishing speakers continued to lengthen, I finally broached the unmentionable issue that we had both ignored: “So Karen, now that we have all these great speakers, how are we ever going to find the millions that the conference will cost us?”
+As our list of astonishing speakers continued to lengthen, I broached the unmentionable issue that we had both ignored: “So Karen, now that we have all these great speakers, how are we ever going to find the millions that the conference will cost us?”

-Yes, they assured us, they would be the title sponsor of our summit, and would help us make it a very special event.
+Yes, they assured us, they would be the title sponsor of our summit and would help us make it a very special event.
 The final part of the puzzle was in place.

 What then do we wish to achieve with this LCHF summit?
 Simple.
 We wish to make a statement that will be heard around the world.
 That statement is this:

 “The mainstream dietary advice that we are currently giving to the world has simply not worked.
 Instead, it is the opinion of the speakers at this summit that this incorrect nutritional advice is the immediate cause of the global obesity and diabetes epidemics.

 “More importantly, it refuses to acknowledge the presence of insulin resistance (carbohydrate intolerance) as the single most prevalent biological state in modern humans.
-Persons with insulin resistance are at increased risk for developing a wide range of chronic medical conditions if they ingest a high carbohydrate diet for any length of time (decades).
+Persons with insulin resistance are at increased risk of developing a wide range of chronic medical conditions if they ingest a high carbohydrate diet for any length of time (decades).

 Road to change